thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 Congratulations!
 You have added the alarm widget.
 Now it's time to configure alarm rules and raise some alarms.

 **Note:** in this documentation, we are using a single device as a data source for the widgets.
-To use multiple entities (for example, devices of a certain type or related to a certain asset) as data sources, you must use the alias.
+To use multiple entities (for example, devices of a certain type or related to a certain asset) as data source, you must use the alias.
 Alias is a reference to a single entity or a group of entities that are used in the widgets.
 You may learn more [about different aliases here](/docs/{{docsPrefix}}user-guide/ui/aliases/).